-The applicant avoided wherever possible words or phrases which he knew would cause him problems, but suffered problems where he could not avoid them.
+The claimant avoided wherever possible words or phrases which he knew would cause him problems, but suffered problems where he could not avoid them.
 He was embarrassed by his stammering, which he felt detracted from his otherwise apparent intelligence.
 For example, he had difficulty pronouncing his name, and so found it impossible to introduce himself in company.
 He had difficulty delegating tasks to colleagues since specific words might be involved, so he often found it easier to do the tasks himself.
 The stammering could become a problem where emotions became charged in litigation.

 In his ordinary day-to-day activities the stammer affected him in a number of ways, for example:

 - He would not in normal circumstances use the phone if it could be avoided.

 - He avoided ‘stress situations’ in dealing with providers of services, in order to avoid embarrassment.

 - He limited social contact outside the family because he found social conversation hard work.

 - To avoid embarrassment to his children, he disengaged from family activities when they had friends in the house.